-During the year, the company Importaurus Pty Ltd, became a related party to Kip McGrath and holds 274,050 shares in the parent entity.
+In June 2017, the company Importaurus Pty Ltd became a related party to Kip McGrath and holds 274,050 shares in the parent entity.

-Receivable from and payable to related parties There were no trade receivables from or trade payables to related parties at the current and previous reporting date.
+Receivable from and payable to related parties

+There were no trade receivables from or trade payables to related parties at the current and previous reporting date.